FelixNica/driving-object-detector/README.md

 batch_size - maximum batch size loaded (number of images does not need to be multiple)<br />

 #### Advanced deployment
-The model takes an image batch and outputs a vector sparsely populated by detections that exceed the confidence threshold.
+The model takes an image batch and outputs a vector with 19x19x5 cells sparsely populated by detections that exceed the confidence threshold.
 This vector can be processed into a 'detections list' that is human readable and CPU processing friendly.
 ```py